Andu2/FEH-Mass-Simulator/json/readme.md

 # JSON Data

-If using SQL export to JSON, use 'find all and replace' and replace number Strings to Int:
+If using a SQL export to JSON, use 'find all and replace' and replace String numbers to Int:

 	Expression: "(\-{0,1}[0-9]+(\.[0-9]+){0,1})"